 Our research and development activities involve the controlled storage, use and disposal of hazardous materials, including the components of our product candidates and other hazardous compounds.
 We and manufacturers and suppliers with whom we may contract are subject to laws and regulations governing the use, manufacture, storage, handling and disposal of these hazardous materials.
 In some cases, these hazardous materials and various wastes resulting from their use are stored at our manufacturers' facilities pending their use and disposal.
-We cannot eliminate the risk of contamination, which could cause an interruption of our commercialization efforts, research and development efforts and business operations. environmental damage resulting in costly clean-up and liabilities under applicable laws and regulations governing the use, storage, handling and disposal of these materials and specified waste products.
+We cannot eliminate the risk of contamination, which could cause an interruption of our commercialization efforts, research and development efforts and business operations, environmental damage resulting in costly clean-up and liabilities under applicable laws and regulations governing the use, storage, handling and disposal of these materials and specified waste products.
 We cannot guarantee that the safety procedures utilized by third-party manufacturers and suppliers with whom we may contract will comply with the standards prescribed by laws and regulations or will eliminate the risk of accidental contamination or injury from these materials.
 We do not carry specific biological or hazardous waste insurance coverage, and our property, casualty and general liability insurance policies specifically exclude coverage for damages and fines arising from biological or hazardous waste exposure or contamination.
 Accordingly, in the event of contamination or injury, we could be held liable for damages or be penalized with fines in an amount exceeding our resources and state or federal or other applicable authorities may curtail our use of certain materials and/or interrupt our business operations.
-We may incur substantial costs in order to comply with current or future environmental, health and safety laws and regulations.
-These current or future laws and regulations may impair our research, development or production efforts.
-Furthermore, environmental laws and regulations are complex, change frequently and have tended to become more stringent.
-We cannot predict the impact of such changes and cannot be certain of our future compliance.
+We may incur substantial costs in order to comply with current or future environmental, health and safety laws and regulations are complex, change frequently and have tended to become more stringent.
+We cannot predict the impact of such changes and cannot be certain of our future compliance